-COVID-19 has kept a pause on the future of more than 5 lacs students from India.
-Major study destinations like, USA, UK, Australia, Canada are highly affected by the virus.
-When asked about it, one of the major universities has replied that “we are conducting talks at various levels every day to keep our plans ready.”
+COVID-19 has kept a pause on the future of more than five lacs students from India.
+The virus greatly affects major study destinations like the USA, UK, Australia, and Canada.
+When asked about it, one of the major universities has replied, “we are conducting talks at various levels every day to keep our plans ready.”

 To dig in further, we spoke with Mr. Braj Bhushan Jha, who works as a Regional Head for the University of Wolverhampton.
 He says, “Currently, we anticipate that programs will commence as planned in September, by face to face delivery or by online delivery, as circumstances dictate at the time and in line with guidance from the UK Government.
 I must say that there is a slowdown in the flow of applications, but it has not stopped.
 Moreover, we are regularly conducting FBLive sessions, virtual fairs, zooms calls, etc to be in touch with them.
 Students are cautious about COVID-19 which is a good sign, but they are not frustrated.”

-The University of Wolverhampton is committed to supporting our students during this crisis and we understand that for some of you it is impossible to book and take your IELTS exam.
+The University of Wolverhampton is committed to supporting our students during this crisis.
+We understand that for some of you it is impossible to book and take your IELTS exam.
 To ensure that you are not disadvantaged by the crisis, we have added the IELTS Indicator test to our list of approved English language test

 You can take the IELTS Indicator on any suitable desktop computer or laptop with reliable internet access and will be required to complete the Listening, Reading, and Writing in one sitting.
 The Speaking test will take place at a separate time.